Get Legal and Tax Updates for France?

 With over a decade of experience in immigration and international mobility, Virginie offers expert guidance through complex legal and administrative processes.
 Fluent in English and French, she assists both individuals and businesses with visa applications, residency permits, work authorisations, and binational marriage procedures.

-Article Last Updated: 16 May, 2025 under Self-Employed Visa
+Article Last Updated: 19 May, 2025 under Self-Employed Visa

 Ever wondered what's keeping talented professionals from outside the EU from pursuing their dream careers in France?
 It's not lack of opportunity – it's the daunting prospect of tackling the French visa system without expert guidance.

-Having helped dozens of expats obtain their work visas and work permit for France over the past few years, I've seen the anxiety, confusion and occasional tears that come with navigating France's complex immigration landscape.
-But I've also seen the relief and joy when that precious visa finally arrives, opening the door to a new chapter in one of the world's most beautiful countries.
+Having helped dozens of expats obtain their work permits for France over the past few years, I've seen the anxiety, confusion and occasional tears that come with navigating France's complex immigration landscape.

 Want to hear what other clients